What You Need To Know About Ingrown Toenails

 If you notice the formation of an ingrown nail, an appropriate first step is to soak the affected foot in a bath of warm salt water before applying an antiseptic and bandage.
-In the event that you have diabetes, peripheral vascular disease, or any other circulatory disorder, you should seek medical attention from a podiatrist as soon as possible.
+In the event that you have diabetes, peripheral vascular disease, or any other circulatory disorder, you should seek medical attention as soon as possible.

 Avoid other store-bought or DIY treatments that would have you attempt to remove any of the affected nail material on your own.
-Anything more than a mild ingrown nail should be evaluated by a podiatrist, who will then create a treatment plan that best suits your needs.
+Anything more than a mild ingrown nail should be evaluated by a specialist, who will then create a treatment plan that best suits your needs.